m5lk3n/dotfiles/README.md

 ## Requirements

-This setup also assumes tools like `git` and `curl` to be installed on the system.
+This setup also assumes tools like `curl` to be installed on the system.
+The existence of required tools is checked in the `Makefile`.

 ### vim